 Old Government House

 Some of the trees in the grounds match Old Government House for antiquity.
-Two oaks at the north western corner were probably grown from acorns brought from the Great Forest at Windsor and the Royal Oak at Boscobel, Shropshire, where Charles II hid after the battle of Worcester in 1651.
-The big coral tree and the Norfolk pine at the southern edge of the lawn are said to have been planted by Sir George Grey during his second term as governor (1861-1867).
+Two oaks at the north-western corner of Old Government House lawn were probably grown from acorns brought from the Great Forest at Windsor and the Royal Oak at Boscobel, Shropshire where Charles II hid after the battle of Worcester in 1651.
+The big coral tree and the Norfolk pine at the southern edge of the lawn are said to have been planted by Sir George Grey during his second term as governor (1861-67).

 This video includes interviews with Emeritus Professor Russell Stone, architect Denys Oldham and the manager of Old Government House, Tim Biggs.
 Film and music by students of the University of Auckland.

 Creator unknown : Photograph of Government House, Auckland.
 Ref: PAColl-8794.
 Alexander Turnbull Library, Wellington, New Zealand.

 Ballroom, Government House, Auckland.
 Ranfurly family Photographs.
 Ref: PA1-f-194-38-2.
 Alexander Turnbull Library, Wellington, New Zealand.

 Corridor, Government House, Auckland.
 Ranfurly family Photographs Ref: PA1-f-194-25.
 Alexander Turnbull Library, Wellington, New Zealand

 Ashworth, Edward, 1814-1896.
 Ashworth, Edward, 1814-1896 :[The Hobson album].
 Government House, Auckland.
 N.W. view.
 [1842 or 1843]..
 [Various artists] :[Mrs Hobson's album.
 1843-1845].
 Ref: E-216-f-005.
 Alexander Turnbull Library, Wellington, New Zealand. http://natlib.govt.nz/records/23035127